absolute-quantum/cats-blender-plugin/README.md

 #### 0.8.2
 - **Model:**
+  - Added new "Apply as Rest Pose" button
+    - This will apply the current pose position as the new rest position
   - Backface culling will now deactivate again
 - **Translation:**
   - Fixed the SSL error
     - This fixes a lot of instances where translations would not work
+- **Shapekeys:**
+  - Fixed "Apply Shapekey as Basis" not being the basis for newly created shape keys
 - **General**
   - Fixed bugs all over the place